drcmda/react-contextual/README.md

 1. `subscribe([providers,] selector)(AnyComponent)`

-   is a higher order component that can wrap any other.
-It has two arguments, `providers` can point to one or many contexts (as an array) that you're interested in.
-The `selector` then maps the values it gets from these providers into component props.
-The wrapped component will receive these props in addition to its own.
+   A higher order component. `providers` points to one or many contexts (in that case as an array). `selector` maps the values it gets from these providers into component props.
+The wrapped component will receive these in addition to its own.

-   You can omitt `providers` and only supply the `selector`, in that case it will fetch `react-contextuals` default Provider Context (the one below, number 3 in this list).
+   If you only supply `selector` it will fetch `react-contextuals` default Provider Context (the one below, number 3. in this list).

 2. `<Subscribe [to={providers}] select={selector}>{state => <h>{state}</h> }</Subscribe>`

-   is the same as above, only as a component.
+   The same as above as a component.
 You consume selected props via render prop.
-As with `subscribe` you can ommit the providers, or the `to` props in this case.
+As with `subscribe` you can ommit the providers, or the `to` prop in this case.

 3. `<Provider initialState={state} actions={actions}>...</Provider>`

-   is a handy little store that you can use to propagate state with.
+   A handy little store that you can use to propagate state.
 Central actions allow components to cause mutations.

 # If you just need a simple, no-nonsense, light-weight store ...